datacamp-content-public/courses-r-from-scratch/chapter1.md

 How many rows and columns does the `gender_data` data frame have?
 If you need to refresh you memory, try `dim(gender_data)` in the console.

 `@possible_answers`
-263 columns, 8 rows
+- 263 columns, 8 rows
-[263 rows, 8 columns]
+- [263 rows, 8 columns]
-We don't have enough information to be sure
+- We don't have enough information to be sure

 `@hint`
+The first value from `dim` is the number of rows, the second value is the number of columns.

 `@pre_exercise_code`
 ```{r}